 This REQUIRED attribute is the name of the job.
-It is a name that is more user friendly than the "job-3081 uri" attribute value.
+It is a name that is more user friendly than the "job-3063 uri" attribute value.
 It does not need to be unique between Jobs.
-The Job's "job-name" attribute is set to 3082 the value supplied by the client in the "job-name" operation attribute in the create request (see Section 3083 3.2.1.1).
-If, however, the "job-name" operation attribute is not supplied by the client in the create 3084 request, the Printer object, on creation of the Job, MUST generate a name.
-The printer SHOULD 3085 generate the value of the Job's "job-name" attribute from the first of the following sources that produces 3086 a value: 1) the "document-name" operation attribute of the first (or only) document, 2) the "document-3087 URI" attribute of the first (or only) document, or 3) any other piece of Job specific and/or Document 3088 Content information.
-3089 authentication service over which the IPP operation was received.
-Only if such is not available, does the
+The Job's "job-name" attribute is set to 3064 the value supplied by the client in the "job-name" operation attribute in the create request (see Section 3065 3.2.1.1).
+If, however, the "job-name" operation attribute is not supplied by the client in the create 3066 request, the Printer object, on creation of the Job, MUST generate a name.
+The printer SHOULD 3067 generate the value of the Job's "job-name" attribute from the first of the following sources that produces 3068 a value: 1) the "document-name" operation attribute of the first (or only) document, 2) the "document-3069 URI" attribute of the first (or only) document, or 3) any other piece of Job specific and/or Document 3070 Content information.
+3071 object sets this attribute to the most authenticated printable name that it can obtain from the authentication service over which the IPP operation was received.
+Only if such is not available, does the Printer object use the value supplied by the client in the "requesting-user-name" operation attribute of the create operation (see Section 8).

-3090 4.3.6 job-originating-user-name (name(MAX))
+3072 4.3.6 job-originating-user-name (name(MAX))